edgexfoundry/developer-scripts/releases/nightly-build/compose-files/source/README.md

 Runs the EdgeX services as specified by:
 Options:
 	no-secty:   Runs in Non-Secure Mode, otherwise runs in Secure Mode
-	dev:        Runs using local dev built images from edgex-go repo's    `make docker`which creates docker images tagged with `master-dev`
+	dev:        Runs using local dev built images from edgex-go repo's    `make docker`which creates docker images tagged with `0.0.0-dev`
 	no-ds:      Runs without the default device services
 	mqtt:       Runs using MQTT Message Bus and Device MQTT service
 	arm64:      Runs using ARM64 images